 - Favoritism: Will you be tempted to treat the employees you’re closest to differently?
 Even the perception of favoritism is really detrimental and can lower morale.

 - Hurts fairness: It can be hard to put aside your personal feelings about people when considering who to reward and who to challenge.
 This unconscious bias can foster unhealthy competition and leave some employees with the impression that they need to “suck up” to the boss in order to advance their careers.

 - You or them could take work situations more personally: When our personal and work lives are intertwined, it can be difficult to separate the two.
-This is especially true when tough decisions need to be made, like layoffs, performance reviews, or firing a staff member.
+This is especially true when tough decisions need to be made, like with salary adjustments, role changes, or layoffs.

-- Makes it harder to hold people accountable and give critical feedback: It can be hard to be totally honest with our friends, but bosses need to be be able to have direct and sometimes difficult conversations with employees.
-Consider implementing a data-centric review system, which can remove the subjective nature of performance reviews and feedback.
+- Makes it harder to hold people accountable and give critical feedback: It can be hard to be totally honest with our friends, but bosses need to be be able to give improvement-based feedback and have difficult conversations with employees.
+Consider implementing a data-centric review system, which can remove some subjectivity.

-- Can weaken your authority as the boss: When an employee views you as a friend, they may think they aren’t subject to the same “rules” as everyone else.
+- Can weaken your authority as the boss: When an employee views you as a friend, they may think they aren’t subject to the same standards or expectations as everyone else.
 Perhaps they begin showing up late or missing their deadlines – how would you handle this?